javier-la200426/hack_July_18/README.md

 <p>
    ***TO RUN CODE, PRESS THIS button: <img src="run-code-codespace.png" alt="Where to click" width="500" height="60">
 </p>

+INSTRUCTIONS:
+->GO BACK TO NOTION AND KEEP READING TO LOAD VS-CODE

+Description:
-Create, customize and deploy your own PyScript website in minutes. ✨

-The repo contains the following:
+You can create, customize and deploy your own PyScript website in minutes. ✨ The repo contains the following:

 * `.devcontainer/devcontainer.json`: Configuration file used by Codespaces to